 Outside of the city of Savannah sits the city’s powder magazine.
 The building resembles a small castle, hidden among the trees and overgrowth.
 In 1898, the structure was built for the City of Savannah by then-Mayor P.W.
 Meldrim.
 The powder magazine stored explosive powder, artillery ammunition, and eventually dynamite.
 This magazine is the only municipal powder magazine still in existence in Georgia.

-The powder magazine was designed by the famous Savannah architects Alfred S. Eichburg and Hyman Witcover.
+The powder magazine was designed by famous Savannah architects Alfred S. Eichburg and Hyman Witcover.
 Eichberg and Witcover are credited separately for designing other Savannah buildings; including the City Hall, Telfair Hospital, the Scottish Rite Temple, and SCAD’s Eichberg Hall.
 Mason John Eason completed the Gothic-style structure on November 10, 1898.
 The total cost of the project was $3,650 for the building and $800 for the fifteen acres of land, $4,450 total.
 On an average day, the powder magazine held 96,000 pounds of black powder and 8,500 pounds of dynamite.
 There are two rooms inside, totaling 1,400 square feet.
 The building is considered the sturdiest structure in Chatham County.
 Reportedly, the brick walls of the structure are three feet thick, with a rock and steel-reinforced roof made of brick and tar.
-Impressions of the powder kegs can still be seen in the tar floor.
+Impressions of the powder kegs are still visible on the tar floor.